Packaging Cost & Sourcing

 Process & Timeline for compare AI vs human packaging mockups

-AI-driven stages move with predictable cadence: after uploading dielines from the Los Angeles studio by Monday noon, the Munich render queue simulates thermal and lighting conditions and returns proofs within six business hours so approval can land before 12:30 p.m.
+AI-driven stages move with predictable cadence: after uploading dielines from the Los Angeles studio by Monday noon, the Munich render queue simulates thermal and lighting conditions and returns proofs within six business hours so approval can land before 12:30 p.m., and that timestamp is cited in every compare ai vs human packaging mockups real verdict I circulate.

 Human reviews take 2–3 business days when the Cincinnati team hands off hand-cut models on 18-pt SBS, but cross-checking both workflows lets us lock in final dielines in 9–11 business days while keeping the supply chain readiness calendar synchronized.